Jai Chiranjeeva: Plot

-Sathya and Venu move on to a new address, thinking that the former doesn't want to trouble the residents of the colony.
-Sathya even learns that the doctor's death, and his daughter being the witness of his death.
-He overcomes several obstacles and eventually meets Neelima, who is initially reluctant for taking some actions, but teams up with him.
-They get hold of Ramakoti through the electoral list, Sathya gets hold of Dhanushkoti, Ramakoti's son, and kidnaps him.
-Ramakoti and his henchmen get hold of Sathya and injures his toe, but later wants to know where Dhanush actually is, discovering that he gave a wrong address, leading to Ramakoti call Pasupathi for a video meeting.
-Pasupathi reveals all of his illegal activities to Sathya, and challenges him to do whatever he wants to.
-It is revealed that Venu and Dhanush had arrived to the latter's home.
-Sathya takes care of those who wanted to kill him, he takes a phone and calls on a number, indicating the phone bomb's signal, and blasting the house, causing Ramakoti to cry out loud but it is revealed that his son is already safe, and the other men are overpowered by Sathya.
-Ramakoti eventually reveals where his boss lives in.
-Venu calls Sathya's family to the town where he has presently residing.
-Though his mother and brother-in-law are reluctant, Sathya's sister nods her head in a "no" (indicating that he should progress ahead).
+Sathya and Venu move on to a new address, thinking that the former does not want to trouble the residents of the colony.
+Sathya even learns about the doctor's death, and his daughter being the witness to it.
+He overcomes several obstacles and eventually meets Neelima, who is initially reluctant to take some actions, but teams up with him.
+They get hold of Ramakoti through the electoral list.
+Sathya gets hold of Dhanushkoti, Ramakoti's son, and kidnaps him.
+Ramakoti and his henchmen get hold of Sathya and injure his toe, but later want to know where Dhanush actually is, discovering that he gave a wrong address, leading Ramakoti to call Pasupathi for a video meeting.
+Pasupathi reveals all his illegal activities to Sathya and challenges him to do whatever he wants.
+It is revealed that Venu and Dhanush had arrived at the latter's home.
+Sathya takes care of those who wanted to kill him.
+He takes a phone and calls a number, indicating the phone bomb's signal, and blasts the house, causing Ramakoti to cry out loud, but it is revealed that his son is already safe, and Sathya overpowers the other men.
+Ramakoti eventually reveals where his boss lives.
+Venu calls Sathya's family to the town where he is presently residing.
+Though his mother and brother-in-law are reluctant, Sathya's sister nods her head no (indicating that he should progress ahead).

-Driven by the desire for revenge, Sathya wants to travel to the US but faces an obstacle as he is uneducated and unable to obtain a travel visa.
+Driven by a desire for revenge, Sathya wants to travel to the US but faces an obstacle: he is uneducated and unable to obtain a travel visa.
 Despite his feelings for Sailaja, Sathya ends up marrying Neelima, who holds a US green card, to use her status to gain entry into LA.
 The story continues to unfold as Sathya and Neelima travel to LA, where Sathya plans to carry out his mission of killing Pasupathi.
-Neelima is somehow kidnapped by Pasupathi's bodyguards, Sathya eventually contacts with Pasupathi, who is playing some games with him.
-Sathya eventually notices a poster of Pasupathi on a building, after saving a kid from a passing truck before something happened, envisioning Lavanya inside her.
-Sathya gets inside the building, takes down all of his guards, despite learning that he planted a specialized bomb on Neelima, he eventually saves her and kills Pasupathi with that bomb.
-The film ends with Sathya reuniting with Sailaja and her family, with Venu remarking that he loved someone else and married someone else.
+Pasupathi's bodyguards kidnap Neelima, and Sathya eventually contacts Pasupathi, who is playing some games with him.
+Sathya eventually notices a poster of Pasupathi on a building after saving a kid from a passing truck, envisioning Lavanya inside her.
+Sathya gets inside the building, takes down all of his guards, despite learning that he planted a specialized bomb on Neelima.
+He eventually saves her and kills Pasupathi with that bomb.
+The film ends with Sathya reuniting with Sailaja and her family, with Venu remarking that he loved and married someone else.